RolandSaks/gist-check/README.md

 Configuration is done in configuration.json file.

 ## 5. Run application aws
 Application can be launched into the aws via cf/gist-checker.yaml template.

+Before launching to cloud then please revert configuration changes in step1.

+Change in configuration.js file "host": "localhost", to "host": "elasticsearch"

 It will create a ecs with 4 the same conteiners = gistchecker, kibana, elasticsearch, jenkins.

 Kibana is accessbile from "<Ec2PublicIP:5601"